 - Reviews the effect of various types of reinforcements on free vibration behavior

-- Emphasizes ageing effects, influence of compatibilizers, and hybrid fiber reinforcement
+- Emphasizes aging effects, influence of compatibilizers, and hybrid fiber reinforcement

-- Notes the influence of resin type on viscoelastic properties
+- Explores the influence of resin type on viscoelastic properties

-- Covers use of computational modelling to analyze dynamic behavior and viscoelastic properties
+- Covers the use of computational modeling to analyze dynamic behavior and viscoelastic properties

 This compilation will greatly benefit academics, researchers, advanced students, and practicing engineers in materials and mechanical engineering and related fields who work with biocomposites.